YOUTH INSTALLATIONS : VARIOUS

-I work with young people to collaboratively design and fabricate installation and sculpture in many capacities, beginning with teaching issue-centered public installation to high school students.
-I design projects and curriculum with other disciplines such as science and tech, as well as forging community partnerships and highlighting process.
-Some highlights are shown below.
+I work with young people to collaboratively design and fabricate installation and sculpture throughout my practice, in and out of classroom environments.
+I design projects and curriculum with other disciplines such as science and tech, as well as building community partnerships and highlighting process.